Negotiating is all about finding a compromise. To do so, you need to weigh the risks against the benefits of your actions.

 A successful negotiation requires finding a solution that benefits both parties.

-When you manage to reach a compromise that creates value for yourself and your counterpart, you ensure a more acceptable solution and, therefore, a more sustainable humanitarian intervention.
+When you reach a compromise that creates value for both you and your counterpart, you ensure a more acceptable solution and, therefore, a more sustainable humanitarian intervention.

 For you, a beneficial agreement could mean a greater impact on the local population and better security.